prof-rossetti/nyu-info-2335-201905/projects/freestyle/plan.md

 Which third-party Python packages, if any, does your system require in order to produce its desired functionality?
 What functionality do these packages provide?
 Why are they necessary or helpful?

 Will your software be deployed to a remote server (i.e. web app or scheduled service)?
 Will your system need to integrate with other hardware like scanners and sensors?
 Describe these hardware integrations as necessary.

+### Development Plan

+How will you prioritize which parts of the system to work on first?
+If working with other individuals, how will you split-up the work?
+Include any supporting charts, tables, or diagrams.

 <hr>